-To address the special needs of those developing treatments for rare diseases, NORD has created a Natural Histories Patient Registry Platform, with extensive input from FDA, NIH, patients, organizations and experts in the field.
+To address the special needs of those developing treatments for rare diseases, NORD has created a natural histories patient registry platform as part of the IAMRARE Registry Program with extensive input from FDA, NIH, patients, organizations and experts in the field.

 NORD’s platform is an easy to use system that allows patients and organizations to inform and shape medical research and translational science for rare diseases by launching high-quality, customized registries to collect the data needed to define the natural progression of their disease – ultimately advancing product development.

-• NORD’s Registry platform utilizes a cloud-based, modern design that is mobile-friendly, safe and easy to use
+- NORD’s Registry Platform utilizes a cutting-edge, cloud-based design that is mobile-friendly, secure and easy-to-use.

-• Automated survey reminders encourage long-term user engagement
+- Automated survey reminders encourage long-term participant engagement.

-• Role-based permissions allow for flexible study design
+- Role-based permissions allow for flexible project management.

-• Analysis tools provide users with real-time data for comparison to other patients
+- Data visualization tools provide participants with real-time de-identified data for comparison to other patients.